Who We Are

 The Travel Industry Council of Ontario's mission is to promote a fair and informed marketplace where consumers can be confident in their travel purchases.
-We also support the mission of the Ontario Ministry of Consumer Services to maintain a fair, safe and informed marketplace as it relates to Ontario's Travel Industry Act, 2002.
+We also support the mission of the Ontario Ministry of Government and Consumer Services to maintain a fair, safe and informed marketplace as it relates to Ontario's Travel Industry Act, 2002.

 We accomplish this through developing high standards and efficient, effective and relevant regulatory mechanisms in areas such as:

 - Consumer education and awareness.

 - Registration, inspection, supervision and discipline of registrants.